 - In the JAG episode "Embassy", when Harm & Mac are at a reception at the Sudanese embassy in Washington, it's seemingly taken over by a rebel faction supporting an opposition leader.
 It actually is an elaborate setup by the asshole ambassador to make him look like a hero and discredit the opposition.

-- Far Cry 2 involves two guerilla armies whose actions make them look startling like this trope.
-They are ostensible fighting for the people while wearing massive irony blinders.
+- Far Cry 2 involves two guerrilla armies whose actions make them look startling like this trope.
+They are ostensibly fighting for the people while wearing massive irony blinders.
 In order to get around the game revolving around shooting black people in the face, large numbers of non-black foreigners and mercenaries are included, almost to the point where finding black enemies is a challenge.
-Theese allies arePMC's and not terrorists, considering they're only doing it for money.
+These allies are PMCs and not terrorists, considering they're only doing it for money.

 - Project Reality introduced the "African Resistance Fighters" faction in v1.0.